Jacquot-SFE/Atom-demo/notes.md

 ### Advantages

-* Cross platform
+* Cross platform.
-* Highlight modes for many programming languages
+* Highlight modes for many programming languages.
 * Expandable using modules.
     * Some are "core", bundled with the editor, other are community contributed.
     * That's how the language support is built.